sherzod-hakimov/sherzod-hakimov.github.io/_pages/publications.md

 ### **2024**

+Thakkar, G., Hakimov, S., and Tadic, M., (2024).
+M2SA: Multimodal and Multilingual Model for Sentiment Analysis of Tweets.
+LREC-COLING 2024

 Sadler, P., Hakimov, S., and Schlangen, D., (2024).
+Sharing the Cost of Success: A Game for Evaluating and Learning Collaborative Multi-Agent Instruction Giving and Following Policies.
+LREC-COLING 2024

+Sadler, P., Hakimov, S., and Schlangen, D., (2024).
 Learning Communication Policies for Different Follower Behaviors in a Collaborative Reference Game.
-Work presented at the "Cooperative Multi-Agent Systems Decision-making and Learning" workshop (AAAI'24) [PDF](https://arxiv.org/pdf/2402.04824)
+Work presented at the "Cooperative Multi-Agent Systems Decision-making and Learning" workshop (AAAI'24) [PDF](https://arxiv.org/pdf/2402.04824) [Git repo](https://github.com/clp-research/different-follower-behaviors)

 Hakimov, S., Weiser, Y., and Schlangen, D., (2024).
 Evaluating Modular Dialogue System for Form Filling Using Large Language Models.
 Proceedings of the Workshop on Simulation of Conversational Intelligence in Chat (SCI-CHAT) at EACL 2024 [PDF](https://clp.ling.uni-potsdam.de/publications/Hakimov-2024.pdf) [Git repo](https://github.com/clp-research/modular_form_filling_with_llm)